cancervariants/cancervariants.org/collections/_meetings/20240803-unconference.md

 $70 USD

 *When:*\
-9am-5pm CST Saturday, August 3rd\
+9am - 5pm CST on Saturday, August 3rd\
 <!---For more details, please see: https://www.cancergenomics.org/meetings/2023_vicc_civic_clingen_hackat.php-->

 *Where:*\